The AMES Wholesale Power Market Test Bed

 At the end of each day D, each GenCo i uses stochastic reinforcement learning to update the action choice probabilities currently assigned to the supply offers in its action domain ADi, taking into account its day-D settlement payment.

-There are no system disturbances (e.g., weather changes) or shocks (e.g., forced generation outages or line outages).
+In AMES V2.06 there are no system disturbances (e.g., weather changes) or shocks (e.g., forced generation outages or line outages).
 Consequently, the binding financial contracts determined in the day-ahead market are carried out as planned and traders have no need to engage in real-time (spot) market trading.

 Each LSE and GenCo has an initial holding of money that changes over time as it accumulates earnings and losses.